rubenvannieuwpoort/posts/alpha-compositing.md

-# Compositing
+# Alpha compositing

-Compositing is combining multiple (possibly partially transparent) layers of image data into a single image.
+Alpha compositing (or simply *compositing*) is combining multiple (possibly partially transparent) layers of image data into a single image.
 If you have ever used Photoshop or GIMP, compositing is how all the layers are combined into a final image that can be displayed on screen.

 The image data is assumed to be saved in the form of a grid of pixels, so that compositing can be done per pixel.
 In this post I will derive the composition equation, which describes how to compose one pixel onto another.